 Avoid gripping the tweezers too tightly to prevent slipping and damaging delicate watch components.
 The longer you use the tweezers for, the more fluid and natural your usage will be.
 With practice you should be able to rotate them through 360 degrees while holding your watch parts between the tips of the tweezers.
 Another good test of how well you are working with your tweezers is the ability to pick up a human hair with a pair of tweezers.

 You should learn to jump between different tweezers for different tasks.
-Use brass tweezers of the most fragile watch parts.
+Use brass tweezers for the most fragile watch parts.
 Brass tweezers are more gentle to use and have a lower risk of scratching or damaging delicate watch parts.
 However, brass tweezers should not be used for anything that requires any force as they are fragile and easily mis-shapen with any excess force.
 This is where your stainless steel/carbon steel tweezers come in which are more hardwearing.

 Clean the tweezers after each use to remove dirt and debris, which can affect their performance.
 This also stops them from transferring dust and debris to any watch components the next time you use them.